European Gambling Law

 "the imposition of restrictions, accompanied by criminal penalties of up to a year's imprisonment, on intermediaries who facilitate the provision of services by a bookmaker in a Member State other than that in which those services are offered by making an internet connection to that bookmaker available to bettors at their premises is a restriction that goes beyond what is necessary to combat fraud, especially where the supplier of the service is subject in his Member State of establishment to a regulation entailing controls and penalties, where the intermediaries are lawfully constituted, and where, before the statutory amendments effected by Law No 388/00, those intermediaries considered that they were permitted to transmit bets on foreign sporting events."

-Subsequent events have shown that Gambelli was not the landmark, ground breaking case that many lawyers made it out to be.
-Post-Gambelli, it remains the case that European Member States may still, where they have valid moral or social grounds, restrict directly or indirectly access to foreign based gambling services; providing such restrictions have as their objective the limiting of betting in a consistent and objective manner and that they do not go beyond what is necessary to obtain the objective.
-And almost three years after the judgement, and many fancy conferences later, the barriers to cross border trade in gambling services remain firmly in place.
+Subsequent events have shown that Gambelli was not the landmark, ground breaking case that many lawyers made it out to be at the time. .
+Post-Gambelli, it remained the case that European Member States could still, where they had valid moral or social grounds, restrict directly or indirectly access to foreign based gambling services; providing such restrictions have as their objective the limiting of betting in a consistent and objective manner and that they did not go beyond what was necessary to obtain the objective.

 On the 26 November 2003 Ladbrokes was forced to close down its German language internet sites, following a judgement in the German courts in favour of Westdeutsche Lotterie GmbH u.
 Co. oHG;